China virus ability to spread getting stronger

 Health authorities in Beijing urged people not to shake hands but instead salute using a traditional cupped-hand gesture.
 The advice was sent in a text message that went out to mobile phone users in the city on Sunday morning.

-China has called for transparency in managing the crisis, after a cover-up of the spread of the deadly SARS virus eroded public trust, but officials in Wuhan have been criticised for their handling of the current outbreak.
+China has called for transparency in managing the crisis, after a cover-up of the spread of the deadly SARS virus eroded public trust, but officials in Wuhan have been criticized for their handling of the current outbreak.

 “People in my hometown all suspect the real infected patients number given by authorities,” said Violet Li, who lives in the Wuhan district where the seafood market is located.